 Once all the expert opinions are received, a meeting will be held with a barrister.
-This will usually be a very senior barrister called a QC (Queen’s Counsel).
+This will usually be a very senior barrister called a KC (King's Counsel).
 The consultation with the barrister and experts enables a full discussion to take place, testing and clarifying the expert opinions and seeking to ensure we have a clear, agreed argument between the experts.

 After this meeting, if the barrister advises in favour of the case proceeding, they will prepare a document known as “Particulars of Claim”.
 This document will set out the chronology of the medical history followed by the itemised allegations on liability.